nl83457/sql_project_applestore/README.md

 from AppleStore
 ```

-Now we are ready to conduct data analysis on the datasets.
-One very likely factor leading to an app's popularity is whether the app is free or not.
+Next up, one very likely factor leading to an app's popularity is whether the app is free or not.
 An app being free might lead to a greater number of downloads, but it might not be the case for its ratings.
 We check using the code below:

 ```
 select CASE